 In the main menu of AFWall+, you can manage permissions of your apps:

-- Configuration 1 as mentioned above: Check WiFi, mobile data and VPN.
+- Configuration 1, as mentioned above: Check WiFi, mobile data, and VPN.
 Since an active VPN connection drains your battery faster, you probably only enable it if necessary.
-If you always use VPN, it is sufficient to only check VPN (uncheck all other checkboxes).
+If you always use a VPN, it is sufficient only to check VPN (uncheck all other checkboxes).

 Apps with built-in Tor support

 Some apps come with built-in Tor support, e.g., F-Droid, dandelion*, Tusky, and Tor Browser.
 Only check the “Tor” checkbox.

 Other apps may not have native support for Tor; however, you can tunnel their traffic through Tor.
 Check the “Tor” checkbox and either “WiFi” or “mobile data.”
 If the smartphone is connected with WiFi resp. your mobile data connection, all network traffic of these apps is tunneled through Tor.